LeannaRM/LeannaRM.github.io/_posts/2017-02-26-CSS-floats-and-position.md

 CSS allows us to position elements on a page in a variety of ways.
 This allows the design of our page to complement the content and make it easy to read.

-Positioning in CSS has many properties and we will describe each:
+Traditional positioning in CSS has many properties and we will describe each:
 1. Static
 2. Relative
 3. Absolute
 4. Fixed

 Additionally, an element can be given the float property.
-At the end we will describe the position and properties of float elements.
+At the end of this tutorial we will describe the position and properties of float elements.

 ### Static Position

-The default position of any element on the page will be static. it is as if everything stacks on top of each other, filling the page vertically downward.
+The default position of any element on the page will be static.
+The flow of the elements is as if everything stacks on top of each other, filling the page vertically downward.

 <div class="screen static">
 	<div class="orange"></div>